jeyu54217/Notes/Python/Basic_Concept.md

 x[0] = "change me!" # TypeError: 'tuple' object does not support item assignment
 ```
 # Tuple
-1. light-weight lists : faster and safer than lists
+1. light-weight lists (ordered) : faster than lists
+2. Immutable : safer than list
-2. Valid keys in a dictionary ex .items()
+3. Valid keys in a dictionary ex .items()
-3. Only 2 Methods :
+4. Only 2 Methods :
 ```python
 # (1) .count() : Returns the number of times a value appears in a tuple
 x = (1,2,3,3,3)